Multiple output samples per input in a single-output Gaussian process: Multiple output samples

 \section{Multiple output samples}

 In the standard GP, each input is paired with a single output sample.
 In SLA, using a GP with only a scalar output label as the reference \cite{vandalen2015} may forego information about the inter-rater uncertainty.
-This paper proposes to extend the GP to use the multiple output samples in the training set.
+This paper proposes extending the GP to use the multiple output samples in the training set.
 Let each training input be associated with $R$ output reference samples, $\bm{y}_i^\text{ref}=[y_{i1}^\text{ref},\cdots,y_{iR}^\text{ref}]$, where $y_{ir}^\text{ref}$ is the $r$th reference output sample for the $i$th data point.
-It is assumed for simplicity that the number of output samples is the same for all inputs, but an analogous formulation can be derived to allow for varying numbers of raters.
-These outputs are stacked together across all data points to yield an output matrix $\mathbf{Y}^\text{ref}\in\mathbb{R}^{N\times R}$.
+It is assumed for simplicity that the number of output samples is the same for all inputs, but the formulation can be extended for varying numbers of raters \cite{wong2023asru}.
+The outputs are stacked across all data points to yield a matrix $\mathbf{Y}^\text{ref}\in\mathbb{R}^{N\times R}$.